hsf-training/hsf-training-cicd-github/content/episodes/03-pytest-revisited/index.md

 AssertionError
 ```

-An exception is raised, `AssertionError`.
-The nice thing about python is that all unhandled exceptions return a non-zero exit code.
+An exception is raised: `AssertionError`.
+The nice thing about Python is that all unhandled exceptions return a non-zero exit code.
 If an exit code is not set, this defaults to `1`.
 ```bash
 > echo $?
 1